nbursa/Dynamic-Input-Activation-Network/docs/research.md

-#### Title:
+### Title:

 Dynamic Input Activation in Neural Networks for Enhanced Learning and Adaptability

-#### Abstract:
+### Abstract:

-We propose a neural network architecture that adaptively activates additional inputs from earlier layers on every n iteration.
+We propose a neural network architecture that adaptively activates additional inputs from earlier layers on every nth iteration.
 This dynamic input mechanism aims to enhance learning by providing richer and more varied information to the neurons, potentially improving pattern recognition and decision-making processes.
 Preliminary experiments suggest that this approach could lead to better performance in tasks with complex dependencies and temporal contexts.
 Additionally, we introduce an intuition module that helps the network develop a preliminary understanding of inputs, enhancing its learning efficiency and adaptability.
 We discuss the theoretical foundations, implementation details, and potential benefits of this architecture.

-#### Introduction:
+### Introduction:

 Neural networks have demonstrated remarkable performance in various domains by learning complex patterns from data.
 However, traditional architectures often face limitations in adapting to dynamically changing inputs and leveraging information from multiple temporal contexts.
 We introduce a dynamic input activation mechanism that allows neurons in deeper layers to incorporate additional inputs from earlier layers on every second iteration, potentially enhancing learning and adaptability.
 Furthermore, we integrate an intuition module that helps the network develop preliminary understandings, enhancing its efficiency in learning new tasks.

-#### Related Work:
+### Related Work:

 Previous research has explored various methods to enhance neural network performance, including recurrent neural networks (RNNs) for handling sequential data and attention mechanisms for focusing on relevant parts of the input.
 However, the concept of dynamically activating inputs from earlier layers based on iteration-specific conditions, combined with an intuition module, is relatively unexplored.
 This work builds on the principles of modular and adaptive networks, aiming to provide a new approach to neural network design.

-#### Methodology:
+### Methodology:

 We define a neural network architecture with an additional gating mechanism that controls the flow of information from earlier layers.
 This gate is activated on every second iteration, allowing neurons in the third layer to receive inputs from both the second and first layers.
 The gating mechanism is learned during training, enabling the network to adaptively decide when to incorporate extra inputs.
 Additionally, an intuition module is introduced, which precomputes outputs based on initial inputs and adjusts its understanding over time.

+#### Implementation Details:

 ```python
 import torch